ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 In your next encounter, you'll start working on the "issues" that you read about during your first encounter, either for this same project, or for some other project to which you are assigned.

-# {{site.qtr}}_{{page.num}}.md instructions

-Your next set of steps will be, in general, to learn about the project, and write about the current state of the project  Your goal is to understand what the project is about,  identifying things that are good, and things that could be improved.
+# Find the list of "issues" for the project, and read through them.

 For each repo, there is a list of known "issues".
 * These are found on github.com on the ORIGINAL repo that you forked from, the one under https://github.com/UCSB-CS56-Projects